litestar-org/litestar/docs/migration/flask.rst

 ..  seealso::
-    To learn more about exceptions, check out this chapter in the documentation: `Exceptions <usage/17-exceptions>`_
+    To learn more about exceptions, check out this chapter in the documentation:

+    * :doc:`/usage/exceptions`

 Setting status codes
 ~~~~~~~~~~~~~~~~~~~~